tomascejka/dotfiles/compton/README.md

 ... repeat the way until you are success with configuration (eg. inactive window transparency)

 ## Cooperation with window manager
-I am Awesome fan so there is a way how to cooperate with one; edit main configuration file ~/.config/awesome/rc.lua:
+I am [Awesome WM](https://awesomewm.org/) fan so there is a way how to cooperate with one; edit main configuration file `~/.config/awesome/rc.lua`:

 ```bash
 $ vi ~/.config/awesome/rc.lua